Guild of All Souls: History

 The Guild of All Souls was founded in March 1873 at St. James's Church, Hatcham.
 It was originally called the Guild Burial Society, with Father Arthur Tooth as the first president.
 The purpose of the Guild Burial Society was:

-The work of the guild soon attracted the attention of other churches in England, and from a small parochial group it increased rapidly in membership throughout England.
+The work of the guild soon attracted the attention of other churches in England, and from a small parochial group, it increased rapidly in membership throughout England.

-In Chicago, 1885, an English delegation had a meeting with priests and lay persons of the Episcopal Church to build an American Branch.
+In Chicago, in 1885, an English delegation had a meeting with priests and lay persons of the Episcopal Church to build an American Branch.
 This was accomplished in 1889.
 In 1904 the Australian branch was founded in Melbourne.
 The National Shrine of the Sacred Heart at the Church of the Resurrection in New York City is the headquarters of the American branch of the guild.

 Anglican devotional societies

-Since the time of the Oxford Movement (also known as the "Catholic Revival") in the Church of England (and its sister churches), there have been organisations with the purpose of propagating Catholic faith and practice within the Anglican tradition.
-The Guild of All Souls is among the most prominent of these societies, which include the Society of King Charles the Martyr, the Society of Mary and the Confraternity of the Blessed Sacrament.
+Since the time of the Oxford Movement (also known as the "Catholic Revival") in the Church of England (and its sister churches), there have been organisations to propagate the Catholic faith and practice within the Anglican tradition.
+The Guild of All Souls is among the most prominent of these societies, which include the Society of King Charles the Martyr, the Society of Mary, and the Confraternity of the Blessed Sacrament.

 Each of these societies promotes one aspect of Catholic faith and practice that is not emphasised by the Anglican churches as a whole.
-For the Guild of All Souls this is the promotion of the Catholic understanding of death and resurrection and prayer for Christians who have died.
+For the Guild of All Souls, this is the promotion of the Catholic understanding of death and resurrection and prayer for Christians who have died.